bennorth/dragon32-invaders-revenge/report.md

 # Misc remarks

 Interspersing of data and code.
-Even sometimes a variable right in the middle of the subroutine it's part of: `Var_b_ShotSoundProgress`.
+Even sometimes a variable right in the middle of the subroutine it's part of: `Var_b_ShotSoundProgress` in the middle of `Sub_LaunchPlayerShot`.

 Inventive use of system stack here and there.
 Search for ",S".